 Now you can easily embed the QR code in your HTML documents by using the img tag.
 Example HTML snippet shown below.

 300 by 300 pixels is the base image size.
 You can make the image smaller by simply changing the dimensions of the HTML img tag while still maintaining the image resolution.
-Just make sure both height and width are the same dimensions.
+Just make sure both height and width are the same dimensions to avoid distortion.

 Sample image output from HTML code shown above using an API request.